Prefer to talk?

 Advantage 3 - Creditor Confidence

-Seems shareholders and directors are responsible if the company is liquidated then creditors can have increased trust that the company will not borrow more than they can afford to pay back.
-This with increased risk control can give creditors a greater confidence in the company.
+Seems shareholders and directors are responsible if the company is liquidated, then creditors can have increased trust that the company will not borrow more than they can afford to pay back.
+This, with increased risk control, can give creditors greater confidence in the company.

 Advantage 4 - Flexible share capital options

-Compared to limited companies, with unlimited companies it is easier to return capital to shareholders.
+Compared to limited companies, with unlimited companies, it is easier to return capital to shareholders.
 This is because of restrictions imposed on limited companies, as defined by the Companies Act 2006.
-This flexibility is useful when you're in a group structure, as it gives more option to move capital between entities in the group.
+This flexibility is useful when you're in a group structure, as it gives more options to move capital between entities in the group.

 The Disadvantages of an unlimited company